 "Let this mind be in you, which was also in Christ Jesus."
 (Philippians 2:5)

-To love as He loved, to walk where He walked, to be holy as He is holy, to follow His example in word and deed requires that we think as He thought, that the very attitude of our soul be like His.
-In position we do “have the mind of Christ” (1 Corinthians 2:16), but in practice we still come far short.
-May God help us to cast down “imaginations, and every high thing that exalteth itself against the knowledge of God,” and bring “into captivity every thought to the obedience of Christ” (2 Corinthians 10:5).
+To love as He loved; to walk where He walked; to be holy as He is holy; to follow His example in word and deed--all this requires that we think as He thought, that the very attitude of our soul be like His.
+In position, we do "have the mind of Christ" (1 Corinthians 2:16), but in practice, we still come far short.
+May God help us to cast down "imaginations, and every high thing that exalteth itself against the knowledge of God," and bring "into captivity every thought to the obedience of Christ" (2 Corinthians 10:5).
 HMM